 The Lobby of the Hearst Building.
 Here you can see one of the original elevators, there are three.
 All gold, all original, except for one that has been updated for today’s code.
 It leads to a new dance club.
 They were known in the day to be the fastest elevators in the City at the time.

 Here are some of the beautiful carved columns and Seals inside.
 The Seals are gold (14K gold leaf) and the rest speaks for itself.
-Just a bit of the outstanding workmanship of this building’s art carved out of marble as the focus for this room.
+Just a bit of the outstanding workmanship of this building’s art carved out of marble as the focus of this room.
 Considering it is not a large room in today’s buildings, it is stunning how much the eye has to adore in this space set in time.

 Patterns are everywhere.
 Gold gilded blocks behind the marble framed glass inserts are stunning.
 They have adorned the walls since 1938 when Julia Morgan was hired to finish the exterior and lobby.
 This is the view from inside standing at the elevators looking outward.